duli1982/gbskiro5/README.md

 This repository hosts static web pages and assets used for GBS AI learning resources, including workshop materials and a prompt library.

+## Roadmap

+Curious about what's coming next?
+See the [project roadmap](./roadmap.md) for planned modules and milestones.
+It is updated quarterly to maintain transparency and momentum.

 ## Project Structure

 - `index.html` – landing page for the site